ribbon background

 • Arranging items to ensure they all face a certain way or are color-coded

 If you wonder, can obsessive-compulsive disorder be cured?
 The short answer is no. There is no single cure for OCD, and symptoms do not go away on their own.
 However, treatment for OCD can help reduce the intensity and interference of obsessions and compulsions.
-Studies show that the most effective treatments for OCD are cognitive behavioral therapy (CBT) and medications.
+Studies show that the most effective treatments for OCD are cognitive behavioral therapy (CBT), Acceptance and Commitment Therapy (ACT), exposure and response prevention, and medications.

 Therapy